soijebor/Election_Analysis/README.md

     * Raymon Anthony Doane

   * The candidate results were:
-    * Charles Casper Stockham recevied "23.0%" of the vote and "85,213" number of votes.
+    * Charles Casper Stockham received "23.0%" of the vote and "85,213" number of votes.
     * Diana DeGette received "73.8%" of the vote and "272,892" number of votes.
     * Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.